2026-2027 Academic Catalog

 Students seeking Early Admission may select any major and are encouraged to obtain a broad liberal arts education incorporating a wide range of science courses while participating in the additional educational opportunities available on the CU Denver campus.
 Students who meet all requirements for Phase II EAP are formally admitted to the PT Program in the final semester of their bachelor's degree curriculum after completing all requirements.
 For more information, visit https://clas.ucdenver.edu/health-professions-programs/pt-early-admit-program or contact Ms. Trishia Vasquez, Program Director, at trishia.vasquez@ucdenver.edu.

-Cu DENVER/ University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences (sspps) PROGRAM
+Cu DENVER/ University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences (sspps) Pathway PROGRAM

-The University of Colorado, through collaborative efforts of the CU Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS) and the College of Liberal Arts and Sciences (CLAS) have launched the CU Denver/ SSPPS Pipeline Program to promote the diversity of Pharmacy health care professionals in Colorado and to better serve the health care needs of the State of Colorado.
-The CU Denver/SSPPS Pipeline Program is designed to be a 3+4 program consisting of 3 years of prerequisite coursework at CU Denver and 4 years of coursework within the CU PharmD Program at CU SSPPS.
-This Program will assemble up to 20 outstanding students each year from broadly diverse backgrounds.
-Applicants must be in their freshmen year of college at CU Denver (first time enrolled in college) and have an interest in serving the health care needs of Colorado as a Pharmacist.
+The University of Colorado, through collaborative efforts of the CU Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS) and the College of Liberal Arts and Sciences (CLAS) has launched a CU Denver/ SSPPS Pathway Program to better serve the health care needs of the State of Colorado.
+This Program will assemble up to 20 exceptional students each year.
+Applicants must be currently enrolled at CU Denver, in their freshmen year of college (first time enrolled in college), and have an interest in serving the health care needs of Colorado as a Pharmacist.

 Being accepted to the program allows students to earn a reserved spot at the CU Skaggs School of Pharmacy and Pharmaceutical Sciences provided they meet specific academic, non-academic, and professional requirements annually.